dfinity/motoko/design/Stable.md

 Like the Candid IDL, the Motoko compiler can produce stable signatures for the actors it compiles.

-We will also need a tool (the compiler, or a separate one?) that can compare stable signature and verify that an extension is valid according to the Motoko subtyping rules.
+By using `moc --stable-compatible`, one can compare stable signature and verify that an extension is valid according to the Motoko subtyping rules.

 To make that test reliable, the stable signature of an actor should be contained in the Wasm module of a deployed Motoko actor.
 That way, it is ensured that accurate signature information is always available for each installed actor.